f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 +----------------------------------------------------------------------------------------------+

 .. note::
-   *Automatic Attack Signatures Tuning is enabled which engages automatic a False Positive* *suppression engine.
+   *Automatic Attack Signatures Tuning is enabled which engages an automatic False Positive* *suppression engine.
 Any suppressed events are logged within Security Events.*

 .. note::
    *Attack Signatures Staging is disabled.
-This can be enabled should an Application* *Firewall that new or updated attack signatures be staged (monitored) for a period of* *prior to enforcement (blocking).*
+This can be enabled should an Application* *Firewall with new or updated attack signatures be staged (monitored) for a period of* *prior to enforcement (blocking).*

 +----------------------------------------------------------------------------------------------+